PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compileMacOSen.md

 Now that you have successfully installed PaddlePaddle using Docker, you only need to run PaddlePaddle after entering the Docker container.
 For more Docker usage, please refer to the [official Docker documentation](https://docs.docker.com/).

-> Note: PaddlePaddle Docker image In order to reduce the size, `vim` is not installed by default.
+> Note: In order to reduce the size, `vim` is not installed in PaddlePaddle Docker image by default.
 You can edit the code in the container after executing `apt-get install -y vim` in the container.

 Congratulations, you have now completed the process of compiling PaddlePaddle using Docker.